almereyda/awesome-starred/README.md

 - [eclipse-sprotty/sprotty](https://github.com/eclipse-sprotty/sprotty) - A diagramming framework for the web
 - [satoshipay/solar](https://github.com/satoshipay/solar) - 🌞 Stellar wallet.
 Secure and user-friendly.
 - [axa-group/Parsr](https://github.com/axa-group/Parsr) - Transforms PDF, Documents and Images into Enriched Structured Data
+- [itswadesh/svelte-commerce](https://github.com/itswadesh/svelte-commerce) - The open-source frontend for any eCommerce.
+Built with a PWA and headless approach, using a modern JS stack.
+We have WIP for Litekart.
+Woocommerce, MedusaJS, Bigcommerce and Shopify.
+The API approach
 - [tjinauyeung/svelte-forms-lib](https://github.com/tjinauyeung/svelte-forms-lib) - 📝.
 A lightweight library for managing forms in Svelte
 - [babichjacob/sapper-typescript-graphql-template](https://github.com/babichjacob/sapper-typescript-graphql-template) - A template that includes Sapper for Svelte, TypeScript preprocessing, and a GraphQL server through TypeGraphQL
 - [carbon-design-system/carbon-components-svelte](https://github.com/carbon-design-system/carbon-components-svelte) - Svelte implementation of the Carbon Design System
-- [vmware/clarity](https://github.com/vmware/clarity) - Clarity is a scalable, accessible, customizable, open source design system built with web components.
+- [vmware-archive/clarity](https://github.com/vmware-archive/clarity) - Clarity is a scalable, accessible, customizable, open source design system built with web components.
 Works with any JavaScript framework, built for enterprises, and designed to  be inclusive.
 - [JordanKnott/taskcafe](https://github.com/JordanKnott/taskcafe) - An open source project management tool with Kanban boards
 - [DSpace/dspace-angular](https://github.com/DSpace/dspace-angular) - DSpace 7.x (and above) User Interface built on Angular.io
 - [ever-co/ever-demand](https://github.com/ever-co/ever-demand) - Ever® Demand™ - Open-Source Commerce Platform for On-Demand Economy and Digital Marketplaces